genexuslabs/web-controls-library/src/components/button/readme.md

 `<img href="..." slot="disabled-image" />`

-The element will show one or the other, depending on the value of the [disabled](#disabled) attribute.
+The element will show one or the other, depending on the value of the [disabled](../common/readme.md#disabled) attribute.

 ## Attributes

-### disabled
-This attribute lets you specify if the element is disabled.
-If disabled, it will not fire any user interaction related event (for example, click event).
-If a disabled image has been specified, it will be shown, hiding the base image (if specified).

 ### image-position
 This attribute lets you specify the relative location of the image to the text.